Why Is There A Stale Smell In The House?

 Priming and painting can seal the odors and restore a fresh scent.
 But what if there’s something worse going on within your walls?

-If your house smells like urine, and you’ve taught your young sons to aim into the toilet, not around it, you might have a pest problem.
-However, it takes a lot of mice to secrete so much urine that the average person can smell it.
-Plus, mouse pee tends to smell more like popcorn than ammonia.
+If your house smells like urine, and you’ve taught your young sons to aim into the toilet, not around it, you might have a pest problem, a plumbing problem, or a mold problem.